dansmyers/IntroToCS/Assignments/6-Jeu_Monegasque.md

 >- Twelve fair dice are tossed independently and at least two sixes appear.
 >- Eighteen fair dice are tossed independently and at least three sixes appear.

 What is the answer to Pepys' question?
 Write a simulation program to find the answer.
+Check the [Wikipedia page](https://en.wikipedia.org/wiki/Newton%E2%80%93Pepys_problem) for the solution and calculations for each case.
+The first proposition is the most likely to occur.

 Tips: